Water Quality in the Great Lakes: How It Affects Our Drinking Water

 - Storm water runoff - Strong, heavy rains cause problems for treatment plants that may not be able to manage high levels of water; untreated excess water gets released into the lakes.

 - Zebra and quagga mussels - These invasive species have spread from Lake St. Clair and Lake Erie into all the lakes.
 They are thought to come from the Black and Caspian Seas through ballast water released from cargo ships.

 Millions of people rely on the Great Lakes for their drinking water, which is considered safe if filtered properly.
 The city of Toronto treats over 1 billion litres of drinking water every day.
 That water is collected from Lake Ontario through intake pipes deep below the surface and at least 1 km from the shore.
 First, it passes through multiple screens and filters and is disinfected with chlorine or ozone.
 To remove suspended impurities and bacteria, it goes through gravel and sand filters.
 Other chemicals are then added:

 - Chlorine (destroys bacteria and viruses)

 - Phosphoric acid (creates a barrier between the water and any lead in the pipes)

 The taste of chlorine (or other chemicals) in tap water can be off-putting.
 A home water filter system can remove those impurities without losing the healthy minerals that your water provides.

 The Great Lakes are an abundant source of fresh drinking water; with proper treatment, that water is safe to enjoy.
 At Efilters.net, our experts provide high-quality water filtration systems for your home or business.
-Give us a call at 1(866) 283-9919.
+Please contact us at email@example.com or hop on LiveChat.
 We’ll help you find the best filtration system for your water treatment needs.